manivsbh/scaler-woolf-ecommerce-project/report.md

     *   **User Registration:** The system must allow new users to create an account by providing a unique email address, username, and password.
 This process should include basic validation (e.g., password strength, unique email).
     *   **User Login:** Users must be able to securely authenticate using their registered credentials.
 The system should issue a JSON Web Token (JWT) upon successful login for subsequent authenticated requests, ensuring stateless authentication.
     *   **Profile Management:** Authenticated users must have the ability to view their personal profile details (e.g., email, first name, last name) and modify them.
 Changes should be validated and persisted securely.
     *   **Password Reset:** The system must provide a secure mechanism for users to reset their forgotten passwords.
-This typically involves sending a unique, time-limited reset link to the user's registered email address via **SMTP (e.g., Gmail)**.
+This typically involves sending a unique, time-limited reset link to the user's registered email address via **SMTP (e.g., Gmail), handled asynchronously**.
 *   **Product Catalog:**
     *   **Product Browsing:** Users must be able to browse products organized by different categories.
 This includes listing all available products and filtering them by category.
     *   **Product Details:** Each product must have a dedicated page or endpoint displaying comprehensive details, including product images (conceptual), descriptions, specifications, pricing, and associated category.